osrf/gazebo_tutorials/model_structure/tutorial.md

     * *model_1* : A directory for model_1
         * *model.config* : Meta-data about model_1
         * *model.sdf* : SDF description of the model
-        * *model.rsdf* : Ruby embedded SDF model description
+        * *model.sdf.erb* : Ruby embedded SDF model description
         * *meshes* : A directory for all COLLADA and STL files
         * *materials* : A directory which should only contain the `textures` and `scripts` subdirectories
             * *textures* : A directory for image files (jpg, png, etc).